Insurance and Travel Assistance Coverage

 Zurich Travel Assistance Program

-For students studying abroad on an approved program in the summer, fall, spring, or year, they will be covered by the CHUBB Travel Assistance Program.
+For students studying abroad on an approved program in the summer, fall, spring, or year, they will be covered by the Zurich Travel Assistance Program.

 - Medical Assistance: referral to a doctor or medical specialist; medical monitoring while hospitalized; emergency medical evacuation to proper medical facilities; and medically-necessary repatriation and return of mortal remains.

 - Personal Assistance: translation and interpretation; emergency ticket replacement; lost document replacement; emergency advancement of funds; legal referrals.